Builder Pattern Tutorial

 select director

-6. Rename Director to ReportPrinter at the bottom pane.
+6. Rename Director to ReportPrinter in the bottom pane.

 name director